- The Spider Shop

 Nothing!
 The whole transport and rehousing process is an ordeal for tarantulas, so once you’ve got it home and installed in its enclosure (with suitable temperature, substrate, hide and water bowl) LEAVE IT ALONE for 3 or 4 days.
 During this time it will gradually explore its surroundings, laying down strands of web that carries its own scent markers (tarantulas smell and taste through their feet and legs as well as other areas of the body).
 Soon it will feel “at home”.
 After a few days, feed it a small meal – maybe one or two crickets.
 Treat as normal after a week or so.

-A massive Thanks to David Kelly and Richard Gallon for helping put this care guide together.
+A massive Thanks to David Kelly and Richard Gallon for helping put this care guide together and Gar Rees from Arachnotube for the making our great Video content.